MockingbirdME/game_md/core_rules/01 - attributes & skills.md

 a character with this many wounds will soon die without medical attention.
 Max wounds is equal to the average(round up) of the character’s body stat and size.
 #### Movement
 equal to 3 + the character’s size + their ranks in personal movement.
-### Resources:
-These attributes can be depleted, the maximum amount of the resource a character can have is the listed stat.
 #### Defense
 a measure of how hard a character is to hit.
 A character’s defense is equal to 10 + reflexes + perception + twice their rank in personal defense - their size.
 #### Stamina